jeshraghian/snntorch/docs/tutorials/tutorial_3.rst

     <video controls src="https://github.com/jeshraghian/snntorch/blob/master/docs/_static/img/examples/tutorial3/_static/spike_bar.mp4?raw=true"></video>
   </center>

-We can also visualize the membrane potential traces with ``spikeplot.traces``.
-We’ll plot 9 out of 10 output neurons.
+``spikeplot.traces`` lets you visualize the membrane potential traces.
+We will plot 9 out of 10 output neurons.
 Compare it to the animation and raster plot above to see if you can match the traces to the neuron.

 ::